Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 The frail state of media freedom can be described by politicisation and media concentration, favouring political and business elites across the region.

-Read more on Albania
+Read more on our work in:

-Read more on Bosnia and Herzegovina
+Bosnia and Herzegovina

 Stand with Ukraine